Pre-Departure Requirements - January Term

 Smart Traveler Enrollment Program - IAU recommends that all students register with the U.S. State Department's Smart Traveler Enrollment Program (STEP).
 By enrolling in this system, the U.S. Embassy can keep students updated with important safety and security announcements.
 It will also help family and friends get in touch during an emergency.
 For more information and to register, please visit the STEP website.

-All students are held to IAU's Financial Policies when canceling enrollment in an IAU program.
+Cancellation Policy - All students are held to IAU's Financial Policies when cancelling enrollment in an IAU program.